Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [mpn.executorPool](./values.yaml#L2536)

 Optional.
-Sizes of request processor's ("MPN EXECUTOR") thread pool.
+Sizes of request processor's (`MPN EXECUTOR`) thread pool.
 The request processor is devoted to process incoming MPN requests, such as subscription activations and deactivations.
 These requests access the database and may be subject to blocking in case of database disconnection.

 **Default:** `all settings at their defaults`
 #### [mpn.executorPool.maxFree](./values.yaml#L2544)